3 die when car hits 9 people in San Diego homeless camp

 Published

-SAN DIEGO (AP) — A driver plowed through a sidewalk homeless encampment Monday in downtown San Diego, killing three people and injuring...Full Article
+A driver plowed through a sidewalk homeless encampment Monday in downtown San Diego, killing three people and injuring six others, authorities said.Full Article

 Published

-SAN DIEGO (AP) — A driver plowed through a sidewalk homeless encampment Monday in downtown San Diego, killing three people and injuring...Full Article
+A driver plowed through a sidewalk homeless encampment Monday in downtown San Diego, killing three people and injuring six others, authorities said.Full Article

 A driver plowed through a sidewalk homeless encampment Monday in downtown San Diego, killing three people and injuring six others,..